-AS A WORLD FIRST, NOUVEAU MONDE COMMITS TO ALL-ELECTRIC FLEET FOR SUSTAINABLE OPEN-PIT MINING & INVITES MANUFACTURERS FOR PRE-QUALIFICATION
+As a World First, Nouveau Monde Commits to All-electric Fleet for Sustainable Open-pit Mining & Invites Manufacturers for Pre-qualification

 - A substantial fleet of an initial 60 vehicles will be commissioned.
-The selection process for the all-electrical equipment will focus on efficiency, duability, performance and ability to recycle the equipment
+The selection process for the all-electrical equipment will focus on efficiency, durability, performance and ability to recycle the equipment

 - Based in Québec, Canada, Nouveau Monde will benefit from the 100% use of green hydro-generated electricity to power its equipment and vehicles